source-solutions/unodos3/docs/unodos3_features.md

-# UnoDOS 3: Features & Capabilities
+# UnoDOS 3: Features and Capabilities

 UnoDOS 3 is a modern, modular operating system for the ZX Spectrum and compatible systems, designed to leverage the divMMC SD card interface.
 It provides advanced file, device, and memory management, along with a robust API for developers and users.